dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. In the world today, you cant make money using conventional wisdom.
 Conventional business creats limiting beliefs and kills business progress.
 You need to modernize everything.
 1. People are tired of being left out of the global economic surge.
 1. When a user first signs up for Apple Pay, either via an existing iTunes credit card or by loading a new one onto the iPhone, the card information is immediately encrypted and securely sent to the appropriate credit card network.
 Upon determining that the credit card account is valid, a token is sent back down to the device whereupon it's safely stored within the iPhone's Secure Element.
+1. A man buys bitcoin as he buys a lottery ticket — to strike it rich.
+Ask yourself… Who would give up his lottery ticket for a cup of coffee?